-In anticipation of snowy, colder weather, please be aware of a policy surrounding our AM PRESCHOOL PROGRAM ONLY.
-Should an early dismissal be predicted for any given day, we will cancel our AM session.
+In anticipation of snowy, colder weather, please be aware of a policy surrounding our HALF DAY PROGRAM ONLY.
+Should an early dismissal be predicted for any given day, we will cancel our HALF DAY sessions.
 More about this policy will be sent home directly with those students affected.